algosup/2024-2025-project-5-bubble-intermarche-team-3/Testplan/Testplan.md

       - Server-side performance
       - External API integrations
       - Desktop application
-      - Specific browser version

 ### Objectives

-The testing process i to make sure the app is outlined clearly according to the client's requirements.
-Making sure unnecessary information is removed, only relevant and important functionalities are applied.
+The testing process ensures that the web app is outlined clearly by the client's requirements.
+Ensuring that unnecessary information is removed, only relevant and important functionalities are implemented.

 1. **Quality Assurance:**
    - Ensure 100% of critical functionalities work as per client requirements
    - Achieve zero critical defects in the production environment

 2. **User Experience:**
-   - Verify that the app is intuitive for tourist users with a minimal learning curve
+   - Verify that the web app is intuitive for tourist users with a minimal learning curve
    - Ensure all user interactions have response times under 2 seconds
    - Validate that the wine and cheese suggestions are accurate and relevant